lavalava/gamepub/README.md

 gamepub
 =======

-online game micro blogging service
+Online game micro blogging service based on PHP.

 Game pub is a fork from status.net by Shaier technology.
 We added features we considered to be useful for gamers